 At Lehman Caves National Monument over $500,000 was spent on improvements.
 Additional employee housing, a visitor center (the current Lehman Caves Visitor Center), power plant, utility building, several thousand feet of new road, a 25 unit picnic area, and new utilities systems were constructed.
 Trails inside the cave were refurbished, and one third more cave was added to the regular tour.

 Staffing increased during Mission 66 from three permanent and two seasonal employees, to five permanents and eight seasonals.
 During this time a new Spelunker Tour was offered for the first time.
-By 1966, visitation to Lehman Caves National Monument increased to 31,000 visitors.
+By 1966, visitation to Lehman Caves National Monument increased to 31,000 visitors annually.

-Throughout these decades, services and programs continued to improve and expand at the cave.
+Throughout the '70s and '80s, services and programs continued to improve and expand at the cave.
 Staff increased, as did monument visitation.
 The majority of visitors arrived from June through August.
 Sixteen cave tours , 1 1/2 hours long, were offered per day during these months, with a size limit of 40 on each tour.
 Candlelight cave tours were offered, evening campfire programs were held at a newly constructed amphitheater, and cave tour guide training became more formalized.